 The question of how much more than one the ratio should be is a matter of debate and may depend on the nature of your business and your business plan.

-The typical received wisdom is that a good LTV/CAC ratio is at least 3:1.
+The typical received wisdom is that a good SaaS LTV/CAC ratio is at least 3:1.
 This means that the amount of revenue a customer is likely to bring in over time should be at least three times as high as the cost it takes to procure that customer.

 However, that number doesn’t fit all businesses or scenarios.
 For example, you could go lower if you have very predictable acquisition costs and lifetime values.
 A 3:1 ratio is high enough to provide a cushion for variance, so if those numbers go higher and lower than expected, respectively, you can likely still maintain a decent margin.
 Those who don’t need such a cushion can still thrive with a lower ratio.

-There’s also the question of your business goals.
+There’s also the question of your business goals and trajectory.
 If you’re on the path toward a large equity raise and an impressive exit, you’ll want to keep your ratio on the higher end, since that will indicate high margins and impressive revenue growth.
 If you’re content to simply own your business and grow it organically over time, a ratio that keeps you in business is the baseline of what you need.

 What else can the LTV/CAC ratio tell you?